 To understand what determines the level of interest rates charged when you borrow money, you first need to understand how ‘official’ interest rates are set.
-In Video 2 Andy Haldane, Chief Economist at the Bank of England, talks about the factors that are considered when official interest rates are set.
+In Video 2, recorded in 2015, the then Chief Economist at the Bank of England, talks about the factors that are considered when official interest rates are set.
 The setting of interest rates is a key facet of monetary policy – and this is used to help manage the economy.

 The rate set by the Bank’s Monetary Policy Committee (MPC), also known as ‘Bank Rate’, is the rate at which the Bank of England will lend to the financial institutions.
 This, in turn, determines the level of bank ‘base rates’ – the minimum level at which the banks will normally lend money.
 The result is that the Bank Rate (also known as the ‘official rate’) effectively sets the general level of interest rates for the economy as a whole.

 The Bank of England’s MPC meets eight times a year to consider policy and set its Bank Rate in the light of economic conditions – in particular the prospects for price inflation (the rate of increase in the price of consumer products like groceries, clothing, household goods and fuel).

 The prime objective is for the MPC to set interest rates at a level consistent with keeping price inflation at around 2% p.a.
 For example, if the MPC believes inflation will go above 2% p.a. it might increase interest rates in order to discourage people from taking on debt – because if people spend less, it could reduce the upward pressure on prices.
 Conversely, if the MPC believes inflation will be much below 2% p.a. it might lower interest rates (also known as ‘easing monetary policy’), and people might then borrow and spend more.